-Ecological Linkages means areas identified based on the principles of conservation biology that connect-natural heritage features and associated areas Significant Natural Areas and/or protected Habitat for Significant Species and along which wildlife can forage, genetic interchange can occur, and populations can move from one habitat to another in response to environmental or climatic changes and life cycle requirements, and where species can be replenished.
-Ecological Linkages provide or enhance connectivity where it is otherwise lacking, ensuring a systems - based approach, and supporting natural connections between Significant Natural Areas and/or protected Habitat for Significant Species.
+Ecological Linkages means areas identified based on the principles of conservation biology that connect Significant Natural Areas and/or protected Habitat for Significant Species and along which wildlife can forage, genetic interchange can occur, and populations can move from one habitat to another in response to life cycle requirements.
+Ecological Linkages provide or enhance connectivity where it is otherwise lacking, ensuring a systems based approach, and supporting natural connections between Significant Natural Areas and/or protected Habitat for Significant Species.
 Ecological Linkages can also include those areas currently performing, or with the potential to perform linkage functions through restoration measures.
-Although linkages help to maintain and improve the Natural Heritage System natural heritage features and areas and related ecological functions, they can also serve as habitat in their own right.
-These linkages should be based on the principles of conservation biology, 100 metres wide but no less than 50 metres wide except in areas where narrower linkages have already been approved, landscape links/connections between remnant natural areas that promote the transfer of genetic material to maintain and enhance genetic viability, health and biological diversity.
+Although linkages help to maintain and improve the Natural Heritage System and related ecological functions, they can also serve as habitat in their own right. landscape links/connections between remnant natural areas that promote the transfer of genetic material to maintain and enhance genetic viability, health and biological diversity.